taosdata/TDengine/docs/en/05-get-started/03-package.md

 1. Download the macOS installation package.
    <PkgListV3 type={7}/>
 2. Run the downloaded package to install TDengine.
+If the installation is blocked, you can right-click or ctrl-click on the installation package and select `Open`.

 </TabItem>
 </Tabs>